WilkMat3/SET09102_Personal_Portfolio/week10_project.md

 *Figure 6: Dependecy Injection - registering singletons for dependecy injection service*

-In the constructor for the view model(Fig 5), I inject the interface required for loading organisations from the database the LoadOrganisation methods just retrieves list of organisations from the database.
-I also registered both with MAUI dependency injection service(Fig 6).
+In the constructor for the view model(Fig 5), I inject the interface required for loading organisations from the database, the *LoadOrganisationAsync* method just retrieves a list of organisations from the database.
+I also registered both with the MAUI dependency injection service(Fig 6).

 ```